ORESoftware/nodejs-dep-check/README.md

 this module checks to see if all dependencies are in package.json, before deploying projects to production

 ndc (nodejs-dep-check) should be incorporated in continuous integration tests

+you won't want this module for anything but testing, so you can use the --save-dev option instead of --save when installing with NPM

 ## how to use